slsa-framework/slsa-verifier/README.md

       --source-versioned-tag string   [optional] expected version the binary was compiled from.
 Uses semantic version to match the tag
 ```

-### Verify npm packages built using the SLSA3 Node.js builder on GitHub
+### npm packages built using the SLSA3 Node.js builder on GitHub

 This section describes how to verify packages built using the SLSA Build L3
 [Node.js builder](https://github.com/slsa-framework/slsa-github-generator/blob/main/internal/builders/nodejs/README.md).